pwxcoo/pwxcoo.github.io/source/_posts/charming-star-repositories.md

 - [TheNetAdmin/Makefile-Templates](https://github.com/TheNetAdmin/Makefile-Templates): Some makefile templates for different size of projects
 - [honza/vim-snippets](https://github.com/honza/vim-snippets): vim-snipmate default snippets
 - [felixrieseberg/windows95](https://github.com/felixrieseberg/windows95):  Windows 95 in Electron.
 Runs on macOS, Linux, and Windows.
+- [google/tink](https://github.com/google/tink): Tink is a multi-language, cross-platform library that provides cryptographic APIs that are secure, easy to use correctly, and hard(er) to misuse.

 ## Algorithm